 Where detection methods show a positive result for Listeria spp. or L. monocytogenes in food and environmental samples, it may be necessary to quantify the result.
 Typically, this is done by preparing sample dilutions in buffered peptone water, or enrichment broth without supplements, plating each dilution onto ALOA, or another selective agar medium, and incubating at 37oC for 24-48 hours.
 Typical colonies can then be counted and confirmed.

+How do I Get Fastest Results for Listeria?Here is a list of kits that can rapidly test for Listeria in food and environmental swabs.
 It can take up to five days to obtain a result using traditional methods of detection for Listeria spp.
 For this reason a substantial number of alternative rapid screening methods have been developed to produce results more quickly for food and environmental samples.
 Many of these are available commercially and have been successfully validated by the AOAC and/or AFNOR.
 The AOAC database of performance tested methods contains almost 50 products for the rapid detection of Listeria spp. and L. monocytogenes – more than for any other foodborne pathogen.

 Listeria spp. and L. monocytogenes rapid test and screening kits utilise several different technologies, including immunomagnetic separation, EIA- and ELISA-based assays incorporating fluorescent or colorimetric detection, simple lateral flow assays incorporating immunochromatographic technology, and molecular techniques such as DNA hybridisation and PCR-based assays, many of which now include real-time detection.
 Some methods can be automated to screen large numbers of samples.
 Almost all rapid test protocols include a selective enrichment culture, sometimes shortened to 24 hours, and then apply rapid detection techniques to replace culture on selective agars and further confirmatory tests.
 Most can claim to produce a result in around half the time taken by traditional methods and certain PCR-based assays are capable of detecting Listeria within 30 hours.